zkf1997/DIMOS/README.md

 |-----------------------------------------|----------|-----------|--------------|-------------|
 | [SAMP](https://samp.is.tue.mpg.de/) lie | 12.55    | 0.73      | 44.77        | 238.81      |
 | Ours lie                                | **4.20** | **0.78**  | **9.90**     | **44.61**   |

+# Contact

+If you run into any problems or have any questions, feel free to contact [Kaifeng Zhao](mailto:kaifeng.zhao@inf.ethz.ch) or create an issue.